ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 ## A vintage bathroom with a red brick wall

-Are you looking for an unique bathroom idea?
+Are you looking for a unique bathroom idea?
 Choose the **vintage style and brick walls.** A decoration of this type looks fantastic with a freestanding bathtub and wooden accessories.

 {:.distinction.distinction-warning}